n8acl/aprstosql/docs/database_datamanagement.md

 This project was not created with the intent to create a backup of all APRS data over time.
 Even though we are filtering the APRS data from the stream, this still loads a ton of data over said period of time.
 You will need to manage the data otherwise the database will bloat and become huge.

-Using the queries below, you can create a stored procedure or job in SQL Server that will delete the data based on a time frame.
+Using the queries below, you can create a stored procedure that will delete the data based on a time frame.

 ```sql
 ------------------------------------------